nibrassajjad/Company-Brochure-using-LLM-and-web-scraping/README.md

 https://github.com/nibrassajjad/Webpage-Descriptor-using-LLM/blob/main/Webpage%20Descriptor.ipynb

 # Limitations
 This is an experimental model in its early stages, so it may have some overlooked limitations.
-If you encounter any issues, feel free to reach out.
+If you encounter any issue, feel free to reach out.

 Known limitations:
 - If you are using the coded Llama 3.2 model, you might get not well-detailed content due to model's limitations.
 You can retry to see if you can get better brochure.